 There is so much to love about Picture books.
-They have gorgeous illustrations, minimal texts and lot of love weaved for your precious child.
-As I started my journey as a picture book lover, I totally gravitated towards foreign publishers.
+They have gorgeous illustrations, minimal texts, and a lot of love weaved for your precious child.
+As I started my journey as a picture book lover, I totally gravitated toward foreign publishers.
 I still do that, but this year, I pledge to read and promote excellent picture books from Indian publishers, by Indian authors and primarily set in India.
-There has been a much- awaited and well -deserved boom in the picture books publishing industry and who is to gain, why? our precious kids and their amazing parents, of course!
+There has been a much-awaited and well-deserved boom in the picture books publishing industry and who is to gain, why? our precious kids and their amazing parents, of course!

 Here are my favorite publishing houses for